Go to the Students section

 An interdisciplinary dissertation or project is a project or dissertation in which, provided the topic is relevant to each of the two Subjects, there is no need for a quantitative measure of the proportion contributed by each.
 As such, criteria for acceptability of a topic are different from those used for a project or dissertation set wholly within one Subject.
 The topic should be formulated so that the project or dissertation may demonstrate those skills, knowledge and understanding acquired in both Subjects have been appropriately used.
 An interdisciplinary topic is seen as a desirable option, not a requirement for single Subject students.

-When the student first submits a Stage II programme, a project can be registered via their PIP page.
+When the student first submits a Stage II programme, a project can be registered via their Student Information.
 The formal registration for the title is carried out at the end of the second year once the actual topic to be investigated has been identified.

 Students admitted with credit to a one year programme may need to register their dissertation soon after enrolment in Semester 1.
 Part-time students would normally register no later than two semesters before their expected completion date.